changrong-work/changrong-work.github.io/index.md

 <iframe src="chart2.html" width="700" height="500" frameborder="0"></iframe>

 This visualization shows UFO sightings across the United States using geographic coordinates.
 Each point represents a reported sighting, plotted using latitude and longitude.
-I used color encoding to represent different UFO shapes, allowing viewers to distinguish between categories.
+I used color encoding to represent different UFO shapes, allowing viewers to distinguish between categories.The data was filtered to include only sightings within the United States.
+Latitude and longitude values were converted to numeric format, and invalid entries were removed.
+Additionally, a subset of the data was sampled to improve performance and rendering speed.

 To enhance the visualization, I added a dropdown menu that allows users to select a specific UFO shape.
 When a shape is selected, the corresponding points are highlighted while other points are faded using opacity.
 This interaction helps users focus on a specific category and makes spatial patterns easier to interpret.